 Even in 2018, distracted driving fatalities are numerous.
 Approximately 47 percent of drivers consider texting to be safe, behind the wheel.
 Another 45 percent state they even feel pressured by employers to check that smartphone’s email when driving.

-For younger drivers, 35 percent of teenagers browse social media while driving.
+For younger drivers, 35 percent of teenagers browse social media while driving and texting while driving increases a teen’s risk for auto accidents by 400%.
 Of adolescents who’ve crashed a vehicle, 17 percent consider their own distraction might’ve contributed to the crash.
 Across the country, local police are targeting distracted drivers—reprimanding and ticketing them for the use of mobile devices.
 This surge in distracted-driving-related tickets, however, shouldn’t be the main deterrent for smartphone use behind the wheel.

 Even Phone Companies Are Getting Involved

 Leading phone companies are researching solutions to distracted driving, too.
 A slew of studies recording thousands of drivers reflect the above-mentioned statistics: that phone distraction accounts for many crashes, and it it’s becoming increasingly prevalent.

 While some phone companies have created mobile apps geared towards verbal input—reducing the amount of time one’s hands are on the phone—others are offering lockout features.
 These lockout features stop drivers from using their phones behind the wheel—blocking access whenever a device’s geo-targeting software targets a specific speed.
 The idea, here, is to block smartphone usage when driving—even if it’s inconvenient.